Nurses who guide Australians from birth through to death were recognised in at the 2019 HESTA Australian Nursing & Midwifery Awards.

 The Nurse of the Year Award went to emergency, trauma nurse and clinical researcher, Professor Kate Curtis, for her work advocating to improve emergency hospital care across Australia and internationally, particularly for children.

 Tracey Stephens a midwife from Monash Health in Clayton, Victoria won Midwife of the Year for improving maternity and health care outcomes for Aboriginal and Torres Strait Islander women and babies.

 ACT’s Calvary Public Hospital’s INSPIRED team from its palliative care service Clare Holland House took out the Team Excellence award for developing a new model of palliative care delivery for aged care residents requiring end-of-life care.

-The national awards are profession’s most prestigious, recognising nurses, midwives, nurse educators, researchers and personal care workers who excel in their area of expertise or service provision across the three Award categories — Nurse of the Year, Midwife of the Year and Team Excellence.
+The national awards are profession’s most prestigious, recognising nurses, midwives, nurse educators, researchers and personal care workers who excel in their area of expertise or service provision.

 HESTA CEO Debby Blakey said the work undertaken by this year’s winners was outstanding and demonstrated the very best of the nursing and midwifery professions.